openshift/enhancements/enhancements/management-workload-partitioning.md

 The default is empty, and when the value is empty the management workload partitioning feature is disabled.

-For the first version, we will only support 1 pool with the name "management".
+For the first version, we will only support 1 workload type with the name "management".
 That restriction may be lifted in the future.

 The `cpuIDs` value is a CPU set specifier for the CPUs to add to the isolated set used for management components, using the same cpuset